numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

 In this section we illustrate how to install the NAG Library for Python, request a Trial Licence and make sure the Library is working.
 Details and further information regarding the installation can be found [here](https://www.nag.com/numeric/py/nagdoc_latest/readme.html#installation).

+**Note** Before starting make sure you have access to a host that has Python 3 (3.4 or more recent).

 ### Step 1.
 Downloading and installing
 Installing the NAG Library is done using the `pip` package manager, fire-up a terminal and create a Python 3 virtual environment where to install and test the NAG Library
 ```{bash}